Murli0399/Spring_Security/README.md

-# Spring security and its configuration
+# Spring Security and it's configuration

 <p>This repository contains multiple project related to spring security <br> Some example are like  :-
 <br> Spring security with JWT